mvcm-tools/purpleair-api/README.md

-# purpleair-api-pulldata-v2.py
+# pa-api-pulldata-v2.py
 Python script using the PurpleAir API to download sensor PM2.5 data.

 Updated version of "purpleair-api-pulldata.py" with simpler user input.
 Instead of the user having to look up the API ID's and read keys from the PurpleAir website, this version pulls these values from the "PA_IDs.csv" file.
-Users can change line X of this script to specify which PAs to pull data from, the default will pull data from all PAs in the CSV.
+Users can change line 27 of this script to specify which PAs to pull data from, the default will pull data from all PAs in the CSV.

 Usage now uses a "start" and "end" date input rather than a "days from" input:

 ./purpleair-api-pulldata-v2.py startdate enddate

 startdate and enddate should be input in YYYY-MM-DD HH:MM:SS format

+Note that the amount of data that can be download at once from this script is limited.
+If you are not getting the full date range of data needed, try downloading in smaller increments.
+Weekly increments seem to work well.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------